 As Director of TESSA www.tessafrica.net (2012-14), I worked on R&D projects on extending the use of digital OERs, the use of OERs in inclusion in francophone Africa, OER use for teachers new to OERs (all Ferguson Trust funding); the professional development of teaching assistants and the challenges of access to teacher training in Malawi (DfID/Scottish Government funding); the development of OERs for teaching lower secondary science (Waterloo Foundation funding) and widening participation through improving teaching in rural areas in Uganda and Zambia (Commonwealth of Learning funding).
 More recently on the DfID-funded T-TEL project in Ghana (2014-15), I led work on a critique of the current model of curriculum and assessment in teacher education in Ghana, and on the professional development of teacher educators in the Colleges of Education in Ghana.
 In 2016 I led on the qualitative strand of a British Council-funded study into the assessment of the secondary school English curriculum in Bangladesh.
 My current research includes studies of pedagogic leadership in India, the design of initial teacher education in Peru and teacher education through distance learnng in Ghana.
 Previously as Senior Research Associate at the Faculty of Education, University of Cambridge and at the Centre for Educational Research and Development (CERD) at the Von Hugel Institute, St Edmunds College, Cambridge (2001-2009) my work included the role of lead researcher in a major DfES evaluation of schools ‘in exceptionally challenging circumstances’ and a UNICEF-funded project researching open and distance learning in basic education for hard-to-reach children in South Asia.
 My research throughout focuses on issues of access and of quality as they relate to school improvement, teacher education and school leadership.

 My teaching interests are in postgraduate education: in research methods, in leadership and management and in education in developing countries.
-At the OU I currently lead the overall M.Ed programme, which has pathways in Applied Linguistics, Inclusive Practice and Leadership and Management, and I lead on the M.A programme in Childhood and Youth.
+At the OU I currently lead the overall M.Ed programme, which has pathways in Applied Linguistics, Inclusive Practice, Learning and Teaching, and Leadership and Management, and I lead on the M.A programme in Childhood and Youth.
 I chair M.Ed modules and I supervise on the EdD programme, particularly speciaising in leadership and management.
 On the EdD programme I tend to work with research students whose projects focus on contexts other than the UK - for example I am currently working with a student based in Cyprus and a student who is researching the work of head teachers in Ghana.
-And I have just begun to supervise a Ph.D student who is researching the kinds of learning valued by rural communities in Nigeria.
+And I have recently begun to supervise a Ph.D student who is researching the kinds of learning valued by parents in rural communities in Nigeria.
 For 5 years I also chaired the 'Education for Development' postgraduate module, a course for students interested in education across the developing world.
 When working at the University of Cambridge I taught research methods on the M.Phil course and I taught and supervised extensively on M.Ed courses, working both with students who were serving teachers and students who were in leadership positions in schools.

 |Centre for Research in Education and Educational Technology (CREET)||Centre||Faculty of Education and Language Studies|